-A thrombosis is a blood clot that may form in the veins in the legs.
+A DVT is a blood clot that may form in the veins in the legs.
 This can cause persistent swelling of the foot and ankle and can also be dislodged and be carried to the lungs (pulmonary embolus), resulting in chest pain and breathing difficulties.
 Once again, the risk is low.
 An injection may be given at the time of surgery as well as following the operation to further reduce the risk.

 Delayed Bone Healing